Tips & Guides — 26 Dec 2019

 Affiliate Program (or Referral Program) – is when an advertiser pays affiliate commissions based on specific actions performed by a customer.
 The commission model may include payout for subscription to a service or sales generated from affiliate’s site or through affiliate’s promotional efforts.

-Affiliate Software – is a software which enables advertisers to create and manage an affiliate program.
+Affiliate Software – is a software that enables advertisers to create and manage an affiliate program.
 This solution also provides tracking and reporting of commission-triggering actions and improves existing affiliate programs.

 Attribution – is a process of identifying what actions and in what particular order contribute the most to engage conversions.